almazkun/effective_python/chapter_7_Cuncurrency_and_Parallelism_item_52-64/README.md

 However, this can't be done for a big amount of parallel threads.
 It won't scale to 10000+ parallel threads.

-# Achieve Highly Concurrent I/O with Coroutines
+## Item 60, Achieve Highly Concurrent I/O with Coroutines

 Python addresses the need of thousands concurrent I/Os with *coroutines*.
 Coroutines let you have a very large seemingly simultaneous functions in your Python program.
 They are implemented using `async` and `await` keywords along with the same infrastructure that powers generators.